You searched on:

 4. Spatial and temporal trends of persistent organic pollutants and mercury in beluga whales (Delphinapterus leucas) from Alaska

-Jennifer J. Hoguet, Jessica L Reiner, Jennifer M Keller, John R Kucklick, Colleen E Bryan, Amanda J Moors, Rebecca S Pugh, Paul R Becker
+Jennifer J. Hoguet, Jessica L Reiner, Jennifer M Keller, John R Kucklick, Colleen E Bryan, Amanda J Moors, Rebecca S. (Rebecca) Pugh, Paul R Becker

 Remote locations, such as the Arctic, are often sinks for persistent contaminants which can ultimately bioaccumulate in local wildlife.
 Assessing temporal contaminant trends in the Arctic is important in understanding whether restrictions on legacy ...